Table of Contents

 Example

-- I need a script in order to pick up the medicine. (medical jargon for “prescription”)
+- I need a script to pick up the medicine. (medical jargon for “prescription”)

 - Your objection is overruled. (legal jargon)